mesgjs/mesgjs/docs/Mesgjs-Text-And-Numbers.md

 ## Regular Words

-Regular-style words (or simply "words", for short) are something of a "catch-all" for everything that is not specifically something else in Mesgjs.
+Regular-style words ("words") are something of a "catch-all" for everything that is not specifically something else in Mesgjs.